 - The Hero - performed 5 times, starting with Rock In Rio 2016 in Lisbon, Portugal - the first performance of the song since November 03, 1982.
-Two days later it opened the concert in Barcelona, Spain, and then disappeared for most of the European tour of 2016 until it reemerged as the opener in Bucharest, Romania, Sofia, Bulgaria, and Piazzola sul Brenta, Italy shows.
+Two days later it opened the concert in Barcelona, Spain, and then disappeared for most of the European tour of 2016 until it re-emerged as the opener of the Bucharest, Romania, Sofia, Bulgaria, and Piazzola sul Brenta, Italy shows.

 - I Was Born To Love You - performed 8 times, starting with the August 14, 2014 concert in Seoul, South Korea, followed by all Japan shows in 2014 and 2016, and 2 shows in New Zealand in 2020.